All Episodes

 Because if you live there, you've got all these corrupt influences.

-You know, that gangster you grew up with, and uh the people you went to school with, and you know, your your wife's family who wants that contract.
+You know, that gangster you grew up with and the people you went to school with, and your wife's family who wants that contract.

 If you can't get that part right, nothing else works.

-So somehow Jared has to solve the problem of what happens when money is introduced into this the zone, and then who gets to decide where it goes, who watches it, and who reports it to the people to make sure it went to the right place.
+So, somehow, Jared has to solve the problem of what happens when money is introduced into the zone, and then who gets to decide where it goes, who watches it, and who reports it to the people to make sure it went to the right place.

 I believe every city is corrupt.